LocalSEOGuide/lighthouse-reporter/README.md

 ![Copy report button](https://github.com/LocalSEOGuide/lighthouse-reporter/blob/master/docs/docs_copy_report.jpg "Copy Report")

 It will ask you to select data sources to replace the ones in the original report.
 Choose the views you created previously.
-Using AutoNation as an example, that should look like this:
+Using Target as an example, that should look like this:

 ![Set sources](https://github.com/LocalSEOGuide/lighthouse-reporter/blob/master/docs/docs_set_sources.jpg "Set sources")

 The new report should populate with data from the views you previously created.
-Now send Jarvis some URLs and he should take care of the rest.

 ## Database Structure